stephanoparaskeva/wdi-project-1/README.md

     }
   }
 ```
 9. Then came the scoring element of the game.
-To develop this, I made it so that whenever PacMan moves a 'scoreRunner' funtion is run to check whether PacMan travels over a position with an available point (a 2 on the map) the score goes up, and the integer in the map changes to a 0, so that PacMan can no longer gain points from that position.
+To develop this, I made it so that whenever PacMan moves a `scoreRunner` funtion is run to check whether PacMan travels over a position with an available point (a 2 on the map) the score goes up, and the integer in the map changes to a 0, so that PacMan can no longer gain points from that position.

  ![](/images/score.gif)